-Jane Foster, LADO, Safeguarding in Employment Manager, Westminster City Council, ifoster1@westminster.gov.uk
+Duty Child Protection Adviser/LADO, Westminster City Council:

+LADO@westminster.gov.uk

-LSCB arrangements for Hammersmith & Fulham, Kensington and Chelsea and Westminster
+LSCP arrangements for Kensington & Chelsea and Westminster

-The Local Safeguarding Children Board for Hammersmith & Fulham, Kensington and Chelsea and Westminster replaces the previous three LSCBs (since April 2012).
-The Board ensures the coordination of safeguarding work by all agencies and monitors the effectiveness of child protection work across the three local authority areas.
+The Local Safeguarding Children Partnership for Kensington & Chelsea and Westminster replaces the previous three LSCBs.
+The Partnership ensures the coordination of safeguarding work by all agencies and monitors the effectiveness of child protection work across the three local authority areas.

-The Board has an Independent Chair: Jean Daintith, and has representatives from the key local agencies on its main Board, subgroups and short life working groups.
-An integrated LSCB team supports and services the Board.
+The Partnership has an Independent Chair: Aileen Buckton, and has representatives from the key local agencies on its main Board, subgroups and short life working groups.
+An integrated LSCP team supports and services the Partnership.